Ixod3/Rogue_DHCP/README.md

 ## Description

-Simple python Rogue DHCP script with fake hosts.
+Python script for Rogue DHCP attack (DNS poisoning, gateway spoofing, etc.) with DHCP Starvation and Fake Host functionality for responds to ARP and ICMP requests from clients

+**Disclaimer:**
-Please use it for educational purposes only, I am not responsible for its use.
+This script is intended for educational purposes only.
+Do not use it for malicious activities.
+It can cause serious disruptions to a network and may lead to legal consequences.
+I am not responsible for its use.

 ## Requirements